gracewu42/survey_design/Survey design check list.md

 4. mobile device

-   >  disadvantages: take the whole screen, force people to scroll, less visibility; takes longer to download
+   >  disadvantages: display differently; take the whole screen, force people to scroll, less visibility; takes longer to load
    >
-   > eg. a 10-min survey takes 2 min longer to load on smartphone compared to desktop
+   > eg. a 10-min survey takes 2 min longer to complete on a smartphone compared to desktop; a 20-min web survey takes 6 min longer on a smart phone to complete

    - put on note discouraging participation via mobile device

-   > eg. *... but take much longer if you are using a smartphone*
+   > eg. *The survey should take about 15 minutes to complete, but may take much longer if you are using a smartphone*
    >
-   > very few respondents do the survey on smartphone when told not to do so (works)
+   > very few respondents do the survey on smartphone when told not to do so (works; 97% followed the direction); some respondents do the survey on computer when told not to do so (about half did it anyway)
-   >
-   > some respondents do the survey on computer when told not to do so

 5. email invitation